 There is always the possibility that after a client has spoken to one of our Employment Law solicitors that they decide that they do not want to accept the proposal and so they do not sign the Settlement Agreement.
 That is the whole point of getting independent legal advice - so employees can make an informed decision.
 We don't want clients feeling that they have to sign the Settlement Agreement or they are going to have to pay money to us.
 So to make sure that clients can consult with our Employment Law solicitors without fear of the cost to them if they decide not to go ahead, we will not charge a fee if you decide not to sign.

 You really don't have anything to lose by consulting us.

 Remote Employment Law Consultation via Zoom

 Finally, to make it as easy as possible to access our help at this difficult time we are able to provide our services entirely remotely - you don't even need to come to our office.
 Macnabs pioneered home working in Perthshire for all of our staff and partners in order to ensure not just their safety but that of our clients when Covid19 first struck in Scotland.
 In particular our Employment Law team set up a system to get around the problems of signing Settlement Agreements during lockdown and our Employment Law team have dealt with several since lockdown began without meeting clients face to face - and without any problems.

 Contact us Today

-So if you are an SSE employee who has been offered voluntary redundancy, perhaps haven't but are thinking about asking for that, or are just worried that your job is at risk please contact the head of our Employment Law team Garry Sutherland either by emailing him at email@example.com or calling reception on 01738 623432.
-If you want to check out Garry and his team before getting in touch please follow this link where you can read about the team and some helpful articles that Garry has been posting over Lockdown on Employment Law matters.
+So if you are an SSE employee who has been offered voluntary redundancy, perhaps haven't but are thinking about asking for that, or are just worried that your job is at risk please contact the head of our Employment Law team Jane McNicol either by emailing her at firstname.lastname@example.org or calling reception on 01738 623432.
+If you want to check out Jane and her team before getting in touch please follow this link where you can read about the team and some helpful articles that the team have been posting over Lockdown on Employment Law matters.